NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 - **Step 3**: Activate Delegated Harvesting on Your Main Account.

   The tutorial for NEM NanoWallet delegated harvesting can be found [here](https://nemproject.github.io/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html#activation).

-  Remember, 6 hours must pass before you can start harvesting, but for the sake of the Supernode Program, once you have the delegated private key (which is available instantly), you may proceed.
+  Six (6) hours must pass before you can start harvesting, but enrollment in the Supernode Program can be initiated once you have the delegated private key (available immediately).
 (Please make sure to get the private key from the **delegated** harvesting account, not your main account and not either of the public keys.)

   It's important to understand the difference between Main and Delegated Key Pairs which are used in NEM:
   - Main - Is used to control funds for your account.
 If the main private key will be stolen all funds could be transferred to another account.
 Never expose or share your Main Private Key!